 You’ll be prompted by Facebook’s privacy dinosaur — yes the same little guy who popped up back in May to let you know if your posts were public — to run your checkup.
-That means users less tuned into tech news won’t have to go hunting down the feature; Facebook will flag it for them.
+That means viewers less tuned into tech news won’t have to go hunting down the feature.
+Facebook will flag it for them.

 Facebook’s privacy dinosaur pops up to prompt you to take the check-up.

 If you choose to run the checkup, the system walks you through who can see your posts, which apps you’ve tied to Facebook, whether those apps are public, and what parts of your personal profile are public.
 Underwood told Re/Code that this is the first time in the company’s history it has prompted users to review the privacy settings on their app permissions and profile details.